 In any potential criminal case, the first step is for law enforcement to actively investigate a crime.
 Generally speaking, this is the stage where someone is considered to be a suspect or person of interest.
 Those who find themselves being investigated should be aware that they have constitutional rights that cannot be infringed.

-The most relevant of these for those being investigated is the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self incrimination, also known as Miranda Rights.
-It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure your rights are upheld.
+The most relevant of these for those being investigated is the 4th amendment protection against unreasonable searches and seizures, as well as the 5th amendment protection against self-incrimination, also known as Miranda Rights.
+It is important for those who are the subject of a criminal investigation to consult with an attorney specializing in criminal defense matters to ensure their rights are upheld.